-- a) Planning decisions will not be bought or sold through Planning Agreements. - b) The Council will not allow Planning Agreements to improperly fetter the exercise of its functions under the act, regulation or any other act or law. - c) The Council will not use Planning Agreements for any purpose other than a proper planning purpose. - d) Development that is unacceptable on planning grounds will not be permitted because of planning benefits offered by developers that do not make the development acceptable in planning terms. - e) The Council will not seek benefits under a Planning Agreement that are wholly unrelated to particular development.
-Development contributions obtained from Planning Agreements in an area will be spent within the vicinity of the development it relates to. - f) The Council will not take into consideration Planning Agreements that are wholly unrelated to an application, nor will the Council give undue weight to a Planning Agreement. - g) The Council will not allow the interests of individuals or interest groups to outweigh the public interest when considering a proposed Planning Agreement. - h) The Council will not improperly rely on its position in order to extract unreasonable public benefits from developers under Planning Agreements. - i) Planning Agreements should not be used as a means of general revenue raising or to overcome revenue shortfalls. - j) Planning Agreements must be underpinned by proper strategic land use and infrastructure planning carried out on a regular basis and must address expected growth and the associated infrastructure demand. - k) Strategic planning should ensure that development is supported by the infrastructure needed to meet the needs of the growing population.
+- a) Planning decisions will not be bought or sold through Planning Agreements. - b) The Council will not allow Planning Agreements to improperly fetter the exercise of its functions under the act, regulation or any other act or law. - c) The Council will not use Planning Agreements for any purpose other than a proper planning purpose. - d) Development that is unacceptable on planning grounds will not be permitted because of planning benefits offered by developers that do not make the development acceptable in planning terms. - e) The Council will not seek benefits under a Planning Agreement that are wholly unrelated to a particular development. - f) Monetary contributions obtained from planning agreements may be spent within the vicinity of the development they relate to but must be spent within the Waverley local government area. - g) the Council will not give undue weight to a Planning Agreement. - h) The Council will not allow the interests of individuals or interest groups to outweigh the public interest when considering a proposed Planning Agreement. - i) The Council will not improperly rely on its position in order to extract unreasonable public benefits from developers under Planning Agreements. - j) Planning Agreements should not be used as a means of general revenue raising or to overcome revenue shortfalls. - k) Planning Agreements must be underpinned by proper strategic land use and infrastructure planning carried out on a regular basis and must address expected growth and the associated infrastructure demand. - I) Strategic planning should ensure that development is supported by the infrastructure needed to meet the needs of the growing population.